 There are a variety of ways to go about this, but we've found this to be the simplest and most reliable method.
 The following is what you'll need:

 With this Windows 7 hard drive clone freeware, you won't be annoyed by losing your data or reinstalling Windows 7 system on the new disk.
-Just a few clicks help you to upgrade Windows 7 system drive.
+Just a few clicks help you to upgrade Windows 7 system drive to SSD without reinstallation.

 Step 1.
 Launch EaseUS Todo Backup and click Clone.
 And it will pop up the below window and choose the source disk (Windows system disk) you want to clone.Click "Next".

 Step 2.
 Choose the destination disk (SSD).
 Tick Sector by sector clone, with it, we can clone all sectors from source disk to the destination disk.
 We can preview the disk layout in advance, then click Proceed to clone.

 If you need even more details about how to copy Windows to SSD, please refer to the step-by-step tutorial: How to clone hard drive with EaseUS Todo Backup?